kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   console.log("The file has loaded!");
 });
 {% endprism %}
-`.get` requested "article.html" from the server and had a `.done` method chained to it. `.done` ran a callback function if the request was successful.
+`.get` requested "article.html" from the server and had a `.done` method chained to it.
+If the request was successful,`.done` ran a callback function.

 The callback loaded the contents of "article.html" onto the page and returned a console message.